whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 120368574965432
 They will receive their order alerts in that group in addition to their personal number.

+== Multi-Language WhatsApp Messaging – Secondary Language Support ==

+Since version 1.1.4, this plugin supports sending WhatsApp messages in two languages.
+The admin can select a **secondary language** from multiple options, including Persian, Arabic, French, Spanish, German, Chinese, Russian, Portuguese, Italian, Japanese, Turkish, Dutch, and various Spanish variants.
+Messages will be automatically sent in the correct language based on the customer’s phone number, providing a more personalized and localized communication experience.

 == Supported Shortcodes ==
 View and test all shortcodes visually here: **[Open WhatsApp Message Formatter](https://whatsiplus.com/upload/wordpress/whatsapp-text-formatter/)**